-9 Dissertation Credits are required.
-Once you pass your formal dissertation proposal, you must register for 1 or more dissertation credits each semester until the dissertation is finished.
-(The longer you take in writing the dissertation, the more the cost since you could end up registering for more than 9 credits)
+A minimum of 9 Dissertation Credits are required.
+Once you complete your course work, you must register for 1 or more dissertation credits each semester until the dissertation is finished.
+(The longer you take in writing the dissertation, the more the cost since you could end up registering for more than 9 dissertation credits)

 Congratulations on choosing to further your education here at IUP!
 So that your experience in the graduate program is the best it can be, this document provides information essential to you.

 Signing below indicates that you acknowledge that you are responsible for the information outlined in this a document and that you know how to access the Graduate Catalog on the IUP Web Page.

 Student's Name Date